The learning in service-learning begins with your active engagement in each of the following steps of the placement process.

-The discernment process offers you an extended period to consider the options for your participation with a community partner.
+The discernment process offers you a period to consider the options for your participation with a community partner.
 In this process, we discuss your interests and goals, along with practical matters (like transportation, school schedules, other pertinent details) to identify an agency and partnership that will fit.
 During this period, you'll have an opportunity to speak with En/Route alumni, Engaged Scholar-Activists, faculty, and En/Route staff.

-Letter of Interest: September 5th-September 13th
+Letter of Interest:

 As you complete the discernment process, you will send a formal letter of interest to the supervisor of the agency you think would be the best fit.
 These letters should be sent to appropriate contacts at your community partner between September 5th and September 13th.